ExodusMovement/Nsolvejs/README.md

 mat.map(Math.sqrt) //  return a matrix with the Square root over every element mat.forEach(mapping) // iterate over every matrix's element.
 The mapping has to receive as params the element and indexes.
 //How create a matrix of nxm.
-map_create = function (i,j) { return i*j-1 ;}
+mat.forEachColumn // Like forEach but receive the Columns as argument like matrix mat.forEachRow// Like forEach but receive the Rows as argument like matrix map_create = function (i,j) { return i*j-1 ;}
 Matrix.create(2,3,map_create)
 //    [[0,1,2],